kscalelabs/rdme-docs/docs/Community/k-hacks/index.md

 #### Debating

-Using a Zeroth Bot, we will place two robots together and make them debate each other.
+Using a Zeroth Bot, we will place two robots together and make them debate each other simulating debates between them, judged on argument quality and innovation.

 ### Track 2: Capabilities and Ecosystem Expansion